joipoi/SkaggbyranCodeServer/README.md

 You can download this project as a zip file by pressing the green button that says "Code" and then clicking "Download ZIP".

 You can also download it with git by running "git clone https://github.com/joipoi/upload.git"

+## Todo/Problems
+Currently it is a pain to get this up and running on your own machine.
+I think I could fix this but I have not yet, here is what i think you need to do:
+- Set correct permissions and owners for all the files in the project.
+This is because we are creating and deleting files and it might not work if you do not have the right permissions.
+- Download php modules php-mysql, php-zip
+- Since this project uses apache you need to fix some settings in apache.
+Make sure you have the document root in the right place and also you need Enviroment Variables since I use that in the code.
+- This project uses a mysql database and you would need to set that up to match what I have, I should have a sql dump here to make it easier.

 ## Files

 ### Can be accessed/has html